jeanslack/Videomass/dev/make application bundles/Make_bundle.md

-# Make Videomass standalone app for Mac-Os
+# Installing required dependencies on Mac-Os
 -----------------

-### Installing required dependencies
 One of the tools to easily install everything that is missing on MacOS is [homebrew](https://brew.sh/) tool.
 However, homebrew uses the "Command Line Tools" installed on your machine.
 By default, OS X does not ship with this tool, and you